highinthefssky/highinthefssky.github.io/_drafts/addons-section-added.md

 A new section has been added to the site "addons".
 This section contains an overview of community addons for Flight Simulator 2020 which I found based on several sources.
 The plan is to keep this list up-to-date and add more addons in the coming weeks.
 In addition to this I am planning to perform a weekly posts with the latest additions.

+The addons are divided in the following sections

+* Airports
+* Airstrips
+* Sceneries
+    * Airport accessories
+    * Buildings
+    * Cities
+    * Landmarks

+Airplanes are not yet on the site but will be added soon.